CamilaSCodes/telegram-monitor/README.md

 ```

 > [!IMPORTANT]
-> The first build is slow (it can take several minutes depending on your internet connection).
+> The first build is **slow** (it can take an hour depending on your internet connection).
 This is a one-time cost.
 Thanks to Docker's caching, all subsequent builds will be almost instant.

 #### 2. Run the Container: